 Hyperpigmentation is a skin condition where patches of skin turn darker than the surrounding area.
 It happens when skin cells make extra melanin, the pigment that gives skin its colour.
 The result is dark patches on skin, uneven tone, or scattered spots.
 It can affect any skin type, though deeper skin tones are more prone to it.

 Several triggers drive the extra melanin.
 Sun exposure is the most common one in Dubai, where strong year-round UV keeps pigment cells active.
 Hormonal change is another, which is why pregnancy and contraceptive use often bring it on.
 Skin injury and inflammation leave marks too, so acne, eczema, and even harsh skincare can darken the skin after they heal.
+Blade based exfoliation sits in the same group, which is one reason the answer to is dermaplaning safe shifts with skin tone.

 Types of pigmentation in Dubai skin